Kashyl1/Contact_Book/README.md

 name, address, phone number

-User can also see information about the last edit and created record, and save it to database from command-line arguments
+User can also see information about the last edit and created record, and save it to database from command-line arguments If your database has not been created yet, the program will create it automatically if you add name for example database.db in command-line arguments

 # Technologies Used
 -Java